-An IFB church is not known for their name but for who its pastor is.
-IFB church members routinely say, when asked about what church they attend, I go to Pastor So-and So’s church.
+IFB churches are not known for their names, but for who their pastors are.
+IFB church members routinely say, when asked about what church they attend, say: I go to Pastor So-and So’s church.

 In a post titled The Cult of Personality, I wrote: